 Seeing our grandparents live up to a healthy, ripe old age of 90+, many of us today can only say “I wish’.
 One of their secrets was a good nourishing diet.
-And for that, they always looked into their kitchen shelves.
-Among the nutrition rich food products, we could find there was ragi or ‘nachne’.
+And for that, they always looked at their kitchen shelves.
+Among the nutrition-rich food products, we could find there was ragi or ‘nachne’.
 Called ‘Finger millet’, this grain is the most reasonable source of nutrition especially in South India where it is a staple diet.

 To make it easier on the millennial, we list here some incredible facts:

 Ragi contains eleusine which is easily digested by the body.
 Apart from that, it is also a treasure house for important proteins like cystine, tryptophan and other amino acids vital for one’s health.
 The methionine content makes it ideal for a vegetarian to get wholesome protein nourishment.
 If you are into bodybuilding and follow a vegetarian diet, it would be a great idea to introduce ragi, like a delicious cup of ragi malt in your regulars.
 Because it is a low-absorbed food, it is popular as a weight-loss food.
 Another happy point is it is low in fat too.
 Show off those biceps!